-Dockerization is the process of packing, deploying, and running applications using Docker containers.
-In other words, Dockerization lets you bundle up your software along with all its dependencies in a self-contained package so that it can be run without going through a troublesome setup process.
-Docker is fast, so you can Dockerize your application in minutes.
+Dockerization refers to the process of packing, deploying, and running applications using Docker containers.
+In simple terms, it allows you to bundle your software and all its dependencies into a self-contained package that can run without a complicated setup.
+Docker is fast, enabling you to Dockerize your application in just a few minutes.

-After that, let’s see the content of the index.js file, which is basically the file where the HTTP server is implemented.
-The Port of the application is set up either using the env variable or is by default set to 3322.
+Next, let’s check the content of the index.js file, where we implement the HTTP server.
+The app’s port is set using an environment variable or defaults to 3322.

-In our setup we are handling SIGTERM signal by closing our server for any new requests and finally closing the whole application.
+In our setup, we handle the SIGTERM signal by stopping the server from accepting new requests and gracefully shutting down the app.

-Let’s dive into the most important file of this article Dockerfile.
-Command FROM will define our base image from which we will build our own image.
-Some of the best practice tips for base image:
+Let’s dive into the key file of this article: the Dockerfile.
+The FROM command defines the base image from which we will build our custom image.
+Here are some best practices for the base image:

-Do not run your container as root for security reasons, official Node image and all -alpine versions come with the least privileged user node, which can be used.
-To fully support the build process it is not enough to just use node since it will just ensure only process is owned by USER, we need to set permissions on all copied files as well.
+For security reasons, avoid running your container as root.
+Official Node images and all -alpine versions come with the least privileged user, node, which we can use.
+To fully support the build process, using node alone isn’t enough—it ensures the process is owned by the user, but we also need to set permissions on all copied files.

-The EXPOSE instruction exposes the specified port and makes it available only for inter-container communication.
-This will not allow access from the host machine.
-To access from the host machine we need to map container port to host machine port.
+The EXPOSE instruction makes the specified port available only for inter-container communication, not for access from the host machine.
+To allow host access, we need to map the container port to the host machine’s port.

-In order to skip some files being dockerized for security reasons or any other we need to set up .dockerignore and specify which files or folders should be skipped.
-In our example node_modules will not be needed since npm install is defined in Dockerfile and we will pass our environment variable in the run command.
+In order to skip some files being dockerized for security reasons or any other we need to set up .dockerignore and specify which files or folders should be skipped, so in our example node_modules will not be needed since npm install is defined in Dockerfile and we will pass our environment variable in the run command.

 With all things set up, we can start building our first image.
 Run the next command at the root of the project.
 The image is now built and stored in our local image repository.